jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 ### UI Tier
-The UI Tier has ten classes, three handle GET requests, six of handle POST request, and the last handles the initialization of the HTTP routes.
+The UI Tier has ten classes, three handle GET requests, six handle POST requests, and the last handles the initialization of the HTTP routes.

 GetGameRoute:
 > UI controller to GET the “/game” route.

 GetHomeRoute:
 > UI controller to GET the “/” route.
-If a player is signed in, will display a list of all signed-in players.
+If a player is signed in, the home page will display a list of all signed-in players.

 GetSignInRoute:
 > UI controller to GET the “/signin” route.
-Renders a page for the user to enter a username to sign in
+Renders a page for the user to enter a username to sign in.

 PostBackUpMoveRoute:
 > UI controller to POST the “/backupMove” route.
-Checks if a
+Backs up the last move made this turn, if a move has been made.

 PostCheckTurnRoute:
 > UI controller to POST the “/checkTurn” route.
-Checks which player’s turn it is by checking if the opponent has submitted their turn
+Checks which player’s turn it is by checking if the opponent has
+> submitted their turn.

 PostSignInRoute:
 > UI controller to POST the “/signin” route.
 If the user has entered an acceptable username, it renders the homepage.
-Otherwise, it remains on the sign-in page
+> Otherwise, it remains on the sign-in page.

 PostSignOutRoute:
 > UI controller to POST the “/signout” route.
 If a player attempts to sign out while in a game, an error message occurs.
-Otherwise, it renders the home page
+> Otherwise, it renders the home page.

 PostSubmitTurnRoute:
 > UI Controller to POST the “submitTurn” route.
-If the entirety of a player’s turn is checked to be valid, the turn is posted
+If the entirety of a player’s turn is valid, the turn is submitted,
+> and that player's turn ends.

 PostValidateMoveRoute:
 > UI Controller to post the “validateMove” route.
-If a player’s move is valid, it is posted
+If a player’s move is valid, it is executed.

 WebServer:
-> Initializes the HTTP handlers
+> Initializes the all the HTTP routes used by the WebCheckers application.

-<br><br>
-> _Provide a summary of the Server-side UI tier of your architecture.
-> Describe the types of components in the tier and describe their
-> responsibilities.
-This should be a narrative description, i.e. it has
-> a flow or "story line" that the reader can follow._

-> _At appropriate places as part of this narrative provide one or more
-> static models (UML class structure or object diagrams) with some
-> details such as critical attributes and methods._

-> _You must also provide any dynamic models, such as statechart and
-> sequence diagrams, as is relevant to a particular aspect of the design
-> that you are describing.
-For example, in WebCheckers you might create
-> a sequence diagram of the `POST /validateMove` HTTP request processing
-> or you might show a statechart diagram if the Game component uses a
-> state machine to manage the game._

-> _If a dynamic model, such as a statechart describes a feature that is
-> not mostly in this tier and cuts across multiple tiers, you can
-> consider placing the narrative description of that feature in a
-> separate section for describing significant features.
-Place this after
-> you describe the design of the three tiers._

 ### Application Tier